farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ### Assist

-When you `assist` a PC, you consume `1 momentum`, to give `+1d6` to their roll.
+When you `assist` a PC, you consume `1 momentum`, to give an extra `1d6` to their roll.
 When doing this, you also expose yourself to possible danger.

 ### Protect